-Fraser, Foucault's account of modernity should be refined through an analysis of the mutated economical-social environment.
+account of modernity.
+According to Fraser, Foucault's account of modernity should be refined through an analysis of the mutated economical-social environment because of the mutated economical context.

-We are going to analyse the analogies between a certain account of neoliberalism as a "conceptual apparatus",8 i.e. a complex set of discursive and political power relations, and postfordism as organization of labour.
+We are going to analyse the analogies between a certain account of neoliberalism as a "conceptual apparatus", 9 i.e. a complex set of discursive and political power relations, and postfordism as organization of labour.
 In order to grasp the meaning of neoliberalism, we are going to follow Foucault, starting from the previous economic and social doctrine: liberalism.

 In the Birth of Biopolitics Foucault finally adds the influence of the "market" to his account of the shifting from the juridical system of the Hobbesian governmentality to the modern regulation of the population.
-It's in fact in the classical period, 18th Century, that the liberal economic theory was developed.
+It's in fact in the classical period, the 18th Century, that the liberal economic theory was developed.
 Simultaneously:

 there was a rapid development of various disciplines -universities, secondary schools, barracks, workshops; there was also the emergence, in the field of political practices and economic observation, of the problems of birthrate, longevity, public health, housing, and migration.
 Hence there was an explosion of numerous and diverse techniques for achieving the Subjugation of bodies and the control of populations, marking the beginning of an era of "biopower".
+10

-Foucault's account of biopolitics is itself a demonstration of the intrinsic relation between the phenomenon of the reproduction of a nation, and the construction of the nation itself, in all its complexity.
+Foucault's account of biopolitics is itself a demonstration of the intrinsic relation between the phenomena of reproduction of the nation, and construction of the nation/population itself, in all its complexity.
 In a way, we could affirm, the nationalistic framework through which all the economic, social, cultural phenomena of Western Europe can be understood, is the core of the "defence" of the society enacted by the modern biopower, starting from the 18th Century, up to the 20th.
 As Foucault reminds us in Society Must be Defended, governementality promotes power mechanisms, expressed in "two series: the body-organism-discipline-institutions-series, and the population-biological processes-regulatory mechanism-State.
 An organic institutional set or the organo-discipline of the institution, and, on the other hand, a biological and Statist set, or bioregulation of the State".
-10
+11